The Best $10 Meals In Miami

 Plaza Seafood Market

 Let us preface this by saying: seafood prices can be a little all over the place and fluctuate based on supply and demand.
 However, at Allapattah’s Plaza Seafood, the fish butterfly usually comes in under—or pretty darn close to—$10.
 And that’s a deal for some of the best fried fish in Miami (which also comes with rice, beans, or salad and tostones).
 Regardless if you’re trying to save money or not, you should check out Plaza Seafood if you haven’t already.
 It’s a Miami classic and also a great little seafood market too.
 It's mostly to-go, but they have a covered outdoor patio where you can sit and eat.

 Baleada Con Carne

 Adelita’a Cafe is a Honduran restaurant in Little Haiti that’s saved us on many nights when we didn’t feel like cooking, but also didn’t feel like draining half our savings on delivery fees.
 Specifically, we like their baleadas.
 They have a few versions of this Honduran dish, which consists of refried beans, crema, and meat or eggs put onto a thick, soft tortilla and folded in half.
-The steak baleada is our favorite, and clocks in at just $4.50.
-Throw in a couple sides like rice and plantains, and you’ve got a great meal.
+The steak baleada is our favorite, and clocks in at about $5.
+Throw in a couple sides like rice and plantains, and you’ve got yourself a great meal.